-Geology is the study of the Earth and the processes which occur within the Earth and on its surface.
-Through the study of rocks and minerals, geologists can find out more about the history of the planet and gain a better understanding of how events and processes in the past might influence the future.
+Geology is the study of the Earth and the processes that occur within our planet and on its surface.
+Geologists study rocks and minerals to find out more about the history of the planet and gain a better understanding of how events in the past might influence the future.

 Geologists help us in many ways, such as:

 Richard Owen (1804-1892)

 The founder of the modern Natural History Museum in London, Owen was an expert on dinosaurs and fossils.
 He designed the imaginary models of how dinosaurs might have looked which were displayed in Crystal Palace Park.